-Brazilian states: Amazonas Posted by carol on Oct 21, 2020 in Biology & Animals, Brazilian News, Brazilian Profile, Culture, Food, Geography, Learning, Travel, Travel, Vocabulary
+Brazilian states: Amazonas Posted by carol on Oct 21, 2020 in Brazilian News, Brazilian Profile, Culture, Geography, Learning, Vocabulary

 Olá, amigos leitores.
 Hello, dear readers.
 I would like you to imagine a territory of approximately 1.5 million square kilometers, which is more than twice the tamanho (size) of the state of Texas or the area of France, Spain, Sweden and Greece combined.
 Kinda big isn’t it?
 And this is the size of the maior estado (largest state) in Brazil, Amazonas, and this is what we will be covering today.
 Ready to learn more about this gigantic Brazilian region?

 First of all, it is important to say that Amazonas should not be mistaken for Amazônia.
 The Amazon is the floresta (forest) that, though located within the limits of the region, it expands across several other Brazilian states and even to other countries in South America.
 As for Amazonas, it is the Brazilian state that lies in the northern region, sharing a fronteira (border) with Pará, Mato Grosso, Rondônia, Acre, Roraima, in addition to three South American countries: Venezuela, Colombia and Peru.
 Its capital is Manaus, a city with just over 2.2 million inhabitants located at the junction of two large Amazon rios (rivers), making it an important port and industrial center in the north.